himanshupnt/coding_exercises/best-time-to-buy-sell-stocks/README.md

 We can see that to make max profit, a stock can be purchased when the next value in array is greater than current value and sold when the next value in array is less than current value.

 > create totalProfit = 0
-> loop through the array with starting index = 1
+> loop through the array
->  ---------if val at curIdx > val at prevIdx
+>  ---------if val at curIdx < val at nextIdx
->  --------------totalProfit += val at curIdx - val at prevIdx
+>  --------------totalProfit += val at nextIdx - val at curIdx
 > return totalProfit

 ### Justification of strategy